JuliaDynamics/DelayEmbeddings.jl/docs/src/unified.md

 un-lagged time series as the 1st component of the reconstruction, the time series lagged by 18 samples as the 2nd component and the time series lagged by 9 samples as the 3rd component.
-In the third embedding cycle there is no *ΔL<0* and the algorithm breaks.
+In the third embedding cycle there is no *ΔL<0* and the algorithm terminates.
 The result after two successful embedding cycles is the 3-dimensional embedding `Y` which is also returned.
 The total obtained decrease of *ΔL* throughout all encountered embedding cycles has been ~ -1.24.